 - Endorsement by the proper accreditation or licensure agencies

 Our goal at Positive Sobriety Institute’s impaired pilot program is to help our patients return to their aircrafts in the safest way possible after stabilizing from addiction and completing rehabilitation.
 The overarching goal of treatment is to get the pilot into a stable recovery, with a recommendation from the treating physician that he or she is ready for return to flight status.
-According to the HIMS specifications, after treatment all pilots and air traffic controllers are tested for drugs and alcohol randomly to ensure sobriety maintenance.
+According to the HIMS specifications, after treatment at a drug rehab for pilots, all pilots and air traffic controllers are tested for drugs and alcohol randomly to ensure sobriety maintenance.

 Addiction Treatment For Pilots